EndPointCorp/end-point-blog/2009/08/12/perlpostgres-changes-in-dbdpg-2151.html.md

         ];
 ```

-A small difference, but not unimportant - this change came about through a [bug request](http://rt.cpan.org/Public/Dist/Display.html?Name=DBD-Pg), as it was causing problems when DBD::Pg was interacting with [JSON::XS](http://stackoverflow.com/questions/1087308/why-cant-i-properly-encode-a-boolean-from-postgresql-via-jsonxs-via-perl).
-Special thanks to [Tim Bunce](http://blog.timbunce.org/), (author of DBI, maintainer of the amazing [NYTProf](http://search.cpan.org/dist/Devel-NYTProf/), and all around Perl guru) who found an important bug regarding this solution in 2.14.0, which led to the quick release of 2.14.1.
-Lesson learned: don't try converting ints to floats via sv_setnv.
+A small difference, but not unimportant—​this change came about through a [bug request](https://rt.cpan.org/Public/Dist/Display.html?Name=DBD-Pg), as it was causing problems when DBD::Pg was interacting with [JSON::XS](https://stackoverflow.com/questions/1087308/why-cant-i-properly-encode-a-boolean-from-postgresql-via-jsonxs-via-perl).
+Special thanks to [Tim Bunce](https://blog.timbunce.org/), (author of DBI, maintainer of the amazing [NYTProf](https://metacpan.org/release/Devel-NYTProf), and all around Perl guru) who found an important bug regarding this solution in 2.14.0, which led to the quick release of 2.14.1.
+Lesson learned: don’t try converting ints to floats via sv_setnv.

 -----------

 Most of the other changes to 2.14 and 2.15 are bug fixes of one sort or another.
-To keep up on the changes or to talk about the project more, please join the [mailing list](http://www.nntp.perl.org/group/perl.dbd.pg/)
+To keep up on the changes or to talk about the project more, please join the [mailing list](https://www.nntp.perl.org/group/perl.dbd.pg/).